 These numbers contrast slightly with the national average that indicates 13% of the U.S. population of aged persons 15 and older are divorced or separated while 48.2% are married, 5.8% are widowed, and 33.1% have never been married.

 In Los Angeles County, the highest percentage of divorced persons are aged between 55 and 64.
 This age reflects what’s known as gray divorces.
-At this age, you have usually accumulated property and assets and have had children grow up and move out – these things and other factors make divorce more complicated at this age.
-So, even though there may be fewer divorces (due to in part fewer people getting married), the divorces may be more complicated.
+At this age, you have usually accumulated property and assets and have had children grow up and move out – these things and other factors make dissolving a marriage more complicated at this age.
+So, even though there may be fewer divorces (due to in part fewer people getting married), the cases may be more complicated.

-If you are thinking of getting a divorce in Los Angeles County, there are certain preparation you will want to make before going to court with your attorney.
+If you are thinking of filing for divorce in Los Angeles County, there are certain preparation you will want to make before going to court with your attorney.
 But first thing’s first: you must qualify to file for dissolution of your marriage or domestic partnership in Los Angeles County.
 To qualify, one spouse much have lived:

 Divorce papers are filed with the clerk of the court at Los Angeles County Superior Court.
-To know which court in Los Angeles County, you can use Los Angeles County’s filing court locator.
+To know which court in the county, you can use Los Angeles County’s filing court locator.
 If you hire an attorney, he will take care of the filing for you.

 The fee to file the divorce petition (Form FL-100) and a summons is $435.
-You spouse must be served with the divorce papers upon filing them.
-This can be done by a friend, the sheriff, a relative, or a professional process server, but whoever serves the divorce papers to your spouse, he or she must be 18 years or older.
+In LA County, your spouse must be served with the divorce papers upon filing them.
+This can be done by a friend, the sheriff, a relative, or a professional process server, but whoever serves the papers to your spouse, he or she must be 18 years or older.
+A lawyer in LA County could guide someone through how to file their divorce papers.

 Issues that can arise during a divorce proceeding include things like